Hsabonchi/React/README.md

 App.js is a component. file that holds all the logic in one file.

-1- create React from React
+1- create React from React.
-2- create function
+2- create function.